dsccommunity/ConfigMgrCBDsc/README.md

   Groups and adding Distribution Points to the group.
 - **CMSiteSystemServer**: Provides a resource for adding and modifying a Site System Server and its properties.
+- **CMSecurityScopes**: Provides a resource for adding and removing Security Scopes.
+Note: If the Security Scope is currently InUse and assigned DSC will not remove the Security Scope.

 ### xSccmPreReqs